CIS565-Fall-2014/Project-1/README.md

 I expect the GPU version has O(N) on dimension of the input matrix but O(N^3) for the CPU version because the two outer loops in the GPU version was done in parallel.

-## SUBMISSION
-Please commit your changes to your forked version of the repository and open a pull request.
-Please write your performance analysis in your README.md.
-Remember to email Harmony (harmoli+CIS565@seas.upenn.edu) your grade and why.